eclipse-kura/kura/docs/gateway-configuration/wifi-configuration-8021x.md

 The configuration should look like the following:
 ![Alt text](images/802-1x-images/wifi-ttls.png)

-## Setup TLS-EAP
+## Setup EAP-TLS
-To connect via TLS-EAP you will need the following items in unencrypted PEM format:
+To connect via EAP-TLS you will need the following items in unencrypted PEM format:

     - Certificate Authority (CA) Certificate
     - Client Certificate + Private Key (PKCS8)

-### Enrolling secrets in the Keystore service
+### Enrolling secrets in the [Keystore service](/gateway-configuration/keystores-management/).

  1. Navigate to `Security` under the `System` tab.
  2. Under the `Keystore Configuration` add a new keystore, and keep note of the name. ![Adding a new keystore](images/802-1x-images/wifi-create-keystore.png)